zammad/zammad-documentation/getting-started/first-steps.rst

    #.
 Configure roles if needed
    #.
 Consider Third Party logins or LDAP integration for easier logins
    #.
 Add agent accounts (users)
    #.
-Consider backup strategies for Zammad.
+Consider backup strategies for Zammad, see
-      See :doc:`/appendix/backup-and-restore/index`
+      :doc:`/appendix/backup-and-restore/index`

 From point 5 on you'll be able to work productive in theory. 🙌